PillaiManish/enhancements/enhancements/cert-manager/cert-manager-network-policies.md

   - This enhancement does not propose creating a generic, cluster-wide policy management solution.
 The policies are specific to `cert-manager`.
   - We are not introducing AdminNetworkPolicy at this stage, as standard NetworkPolicy objects are sufficient for this scope and can be managed directly by the operator.
-  - Automatically detecting and configuring istio-csr gRPC service ports and client access patterns is not in scope.
-Users must configure network policies via the API based on their specific istio-csr deployment configuration.
+  - User configuration of istio-csr network policies is not supported.
+All istio-csr network policies are automatically managed by the operator.

 ## Proposal

-The proposal is to extend the `CertManager` and `IstioCSR` custom resources with new API fields to enable and configure network policies.
-The `cert-manager-operator` will create and manage `NetworkPolicy` objects across all managed namespaces based on these API configurations.
-For cert-manager, network policies are opt-in via the `DefaultNetworkPolicy` field (default "false") for backward compatibility.
-For istio-csr, network policies are enabled by default.
-The strategy is to first apply a default-deny policy and then allow users to configure additional rules via the API.
+The proposal is to extend the `CertManager` custom resource with new API fields to enable and configure network policies.
+The `cert-manager-operator` will create and manage `NetworkPolicy` objects across all managed namespaces.
+For cert-manager, network policies are opt-in via the `DefaultNetworkPolicy` field (default "false") for backward compatibility with user-configurable additional rules.
+For istio-csr, network policies are automatically managed by the operator with no user configuration required.
+The strategy is to first apply a default-deny policy and then allow appropriate traffic based on component requirements.

 ### Workflow Description

-1.  **API-Driven Configuration:** Users configure network policies through the `CertManager` and `IstioCSR` custom resource specifications:
+1.  **API-Driven Configuration:** Users configure network policies through the `CertManager` custom resource specification:
     - For cert-manager: Set `DefaultNetworkPolicy: "true"` and optionally provide custom `NetworkPolicies` rules
-    - For istio-csr: Provide custom `NetworkPolicies` rules (network policies are enabled by default)
+    - For istio-csr: Network policies are automatically managed by the operator with no user configuration required

 2.  **Default Deny:** When network policies are enabled, the operator will create baseline `NetworkPolicy` objects that deny all traffic for the respective components.
 This ensures that no traffic is allowed unless explicitly permitted.